arras-energy/gridlabd-old/docs/Install/Docker.md

 bash$ docker system prune -a
 ~~~

-## Creating an image locally from a custom branch
+## Building an image locally from local source

-If you'd like to create an image locally with a specific branch (ex `test_branch`) instead of pulling from DockerHub (where the default branch is `master`).
+You can create an image locally with a specific branch (e.g., `develop`) instead of pulling from DockerHub (where the default branch is `master`).

-1. Clone the `slacgismo/gridlabd` repository locally and switch to the desired branch (e.g., `develop`).
+1. Clone the `https://github.com/slacgismo/gridlabd` and checkout the desired branch (e.g., `develop`).

 ~~~
 bash$ git clone https://github.com/slacgismo/gridlabd -b develop /usr/local/src/gridlabd
 ~~~

-1. Build the image manually by running:
+1. Build the image locally:

 ~~~
 bash$ cd /usr/local/src/gridlabd/docker
 bash$ docker build --build-arg "BRANCH=develop" .
 ~~~

-Note, you may first need to run

 # Caveat